 A darker version was used in Batman Returns as The Bat Skiboat.
 Batman uses the vehicle near the climax of the film to travel through Gotham's sewer system towards the Penguin's lair.
 A second Batboat appears in the film Batman Forever, piloted by Robin, and is quickly destroyed by The Riddler and Two-Face.
 In the same film, a version of the Batplane is shown to have a cockpit that can transform into a submersible vehicle should the air vehicle be shot down.
 The Batboat (a jet-powered cigarette boat) from Batman Forever fit within the film's H. R. Giger-inspired biomechanical theme.

-What's your Batboat worth?
-Take a look at this list of Batboat price guide: sold listings for a value indication.
+What's it worth?
+Take a look at this Batboat price guide: sold listings for a value indication.